zephchang/marx_vector/docs/planning_doc.md

 FEATURE IDEAS

-> clean up code
+> clean up the file structure a bit [done]

-> node and node text zoom
+> node and node text zoom [done]

+> link zooming kinda sucks - better to be beyond a certain threshold

 > display text on right side that scrolls with paragraph.